pierreprinetti/openshift-enhancements/enhancements/openstack-baremetal-compute.md

 purposed hardware, the functional requirement of controlling where the work is computed might outweight the added value of virtualisation.

-In OpenStack clusters where Nova transparently provisions baremetal nodes, this enhancement will ensure that OpenShift installations can use them as Compute nodes.
+In OpenStack clusters where Nova transparently provisions baremetal machines, this enhancement will ensure that OpenShift installations can use them as Compute Nodes.

 ### Goals

-* Baremetal nodes provisioned by Nova through Ironic can be used as OpenShift compute nodes
+* Baremetal machines provisioned by Nova through Ironic can be used as OpenShift Compute Nodes, while the Control Plane nodes run on virtualised hardware.
-* Baremetal compute nodes can be attached and detached from a running OpenShift installation
+* Baremetal machines can be attached and detached from a running OpenShift installation to scale Compute Nodes horizontally.

 ### Non-Goals

-Installation requires the baremetal nodes to be provisioned by Nova through Ironic, and that the network connection can be software-operated in such a way that they can be automatically integrated into the OpenShift-cluster virtual subnet.

-An OpenStack setting where baremetal workers sit in their ad-hoc network is not supported in this enhancement.
+An OpenStack setting where baremetal machines can't be attached to a virtual subnet is not supported in this enhancement.

 ## Proposal

-This enhancement is less about adding a completely new feature, than it is about uncovering unknowns in a configuration that might work out-of-the-box in selected environments.
+This enhancement is less about adding a new logical piece, than it is about uncovering unknowns in a configuration that might work out-of-the-box in selected environments.

-As such, the implementation consists of:
+Therefore, the implementation consists of:
 * identifying a reference architecture
 * anticipating probable issues
 * testing and fixing errors

 ### Characteristics of the reference architecture

-* The reference OpenStack cluster transparently provisions baremetal nodes
+* The reference OpenStack cluster transparently provisions baremetal machines
-* Provisioned baremetal nodes can be attached to a virtual subnet
+* Provisioned baremetal machines can be attached to a Neutron virtual subnet

 ### Probable issues

-* The Ignition boot system consisting on a second payload downloaded at runtime requires the machine to have access to Swift early in the boot process
+* The Ignition boot system consisting on a second payload downloaded at runtime requires the baremetal machine to have access to Swift early in the boot process.

 * When attaching and detaching, the expected timings must be adjusted to reflect the different boot and shutdown latencies of physical machines